Uranium market

 + Low carbon emission energy source supporting 2050/2060 country emission targets

-+ Increased focus on energy security in light of geopolitical developments driving a rethink in energy policies previously moving away from nuclear
++ Increased focus on energy security in light of geopolitical developments is driving a rethink in energy policies in countries that previously moved away from nuclear

-+ Delivers reliable and predictable electricity to complement renewable sources
++ Nuclear’s ability to provide reliable and predictable electricity to complement renewable sources

-+ Advances in small modular reactor (“SMR”) design reduce facility costs and footprint
++ Progress in developing small modular reactors (“SMRs”) with reduced capital costs and footprint

 + Increased activity in the spot market from financial intermediaries